 Our living room is one of my pride and joys right now.
 It’s not finished but it’s functional, cozy and a place for us all to gather.
 We got this vintage-looking 9×12 rug to ground the space and add a bit of color.
+Our floors are Shaw Floors Maple in the most beautiful grayish brown.
 Almost everything else, we already had including the sectional, coffee table, etc. A few new additions include the most incredible wood-wick candle from Sunday Club hand-poured by the founder Alice in San Francisco.
 You can use code HK20 for 20% off.
 Another gorgeous addition are the fresh florals Something Pretty Floral dropped off.
 I love the rich colors and you can use HK10 for $10 off.
 Scroll through the items below to shop our current living room.

 One of our first home projects was installing our cabinet hardware.
 We got soft-close hinges on everything, which makes opening and closing a bit difficult without proper grip.
 Learning from a previous mistake, we ordered this cabinet hardware template to help us mark holes for drilling.
 It made a world of a difference.
 I’ll have a full blog post up later this week on the process!
 We’re still waiting on our bathroom hardware to arrive, but Johnny went ahead and drilled almost all of the holes so all we have to do is screw in the knobs.